pocc/tshark.dev/content/packetcraft/profiles.md

 ### -H ${hosts}

 Specify a hosts file by name.
-Let's say that burritos and tacos found their way into our hosts file:
+Let's say that burritos and tacos found their way into our hosts file.
+I don't know how, but it was delicious.

 ```hosts
 127.0.0.1       localhost